akoncsugit/akoncsugit.github.io/_posts/2021-11-29-Reflection-Blog-Post.md

 ---
 layout: post
-title: "Blog 5 Updated Thoughts on Data Science and R""
+title: Blog 5 Updated Thoughts on Data Science and R
 ---

 ### What has changed about what you think a data scientist is and what they do?